Miguel-Dorta/web-msg-handler/README.md

 #### Getting the software
 You can either download a [built release](https://github.com/Miguel-Dorta/web-msg-handler/releases) or compile it yourself (it requires Go 1.13 or above for compilation).

-### Manual installation (recommended)
+### Linux manual installation (recommended)
 * Extract the .tar.gz
 * Move the binary (web-msg-handler) to its working directory ("/var/www/web-msg-handler" with owner and group "www-data" recommended).
-* Create a config.json file.
+* Create a config file.
 You can see an example in the extracted folder called "examples", or see the specification below.
 * (Recommended) Don't expose it directly to the internet.
 Set up an nginx-reverse-proxy or similar.
 * (Optional) Create a systemd service config or init config to start it up automatically.

-### Automatic installation
+### Linux automatic installation
 IMPORTANT: the automatic installation will assume you use systemd and will create a working directory in "/var/www/web-msg-handler".
 * Extract the .tar.gz
 * Run install.sh
-* Create a config.json file.
+* Create a config file in /var/www/web-msg-handler/config.json.
 You can see an example in "/var/www/web-msg-handler/config.json.example", or see the specification below.

+### Windows
+* Extract the .zip
+* Create a config.json file in the extracted directory (you can find an example in "examples/config.json" or see the specification below).
+* Double click in web-msg-handler.exe to execute it.

+### MacOS
+* Download the software
+* Create a config file (you can find an example in "examples/config.json" or see the specification below).
+* Open a terminal
+* Execute it (something like `Downloads/web-msg-handler_macOS/web-msg-handler --config <path>`)

 #### Run parameters
 ```